May 29, 2024

 • Brackets and Wires: The brackets are attached to each tooth, and an archwire runs through them and is attached with a tiny rubber band.
 The different wires that are applied have a different purpose in the process to getting the teeth to their final position.

 • Elastic Bands: Small elastic bands, or ligatures, hold the wire in place on the brackets.
-These bands can be colored, making braces fun for kids and teens.
+Kids and teens often enjoy choosing from various colored rubber bands.

 Pros: